nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 ## Motivation

-With this Specification we want to add to Nevermined the technical capabilities allowing the users to have a platform where digital and physical assets can be represented and traded between people openly, but keeping security, integrity, provenance and content creators attribution.
+With this Specification we want to add to Nevermined the technical capabilities allowing the users to have a platform where digital and physical assets can be represented and traded between people openly, but keeping security, integrity, provenance and content creator's attribution.

 With that objective in mind, Nevermined must facilitate the execution of use cases like the following: